 Identification of MAO Coverage-Type Medicaid

 PSU staff can check TIERS to determine a member’s coverage type.
-In TIERS, the coverage type on the Search/Summary Screen is displayed with the preface of MAO.
+In TIERS, the coverage type on the Search/Summary screen is displayed with the preface of MAO.

 An application form is not required for members receiving Supplemental Security Income (SSI).